clescot/webappender/README.md

 To use it, add this custom header :
 `X-wa-janino-filter=<MATCH/MISMATCH>:<ACCEPT/NEUTRAL/DENY>;expression:your custom expression`

-For example, you can add these custom header with this expresion to display only message containing the billing word :
+For example, you can add this custom header with this related expresion to display only message containing the "3" character :
-`MATCH:ACCEPT;MISMATCH:DENY;expression:return formattedMessage.contains("3")`
+`X-wa-janino-filter=MATCH:ACCEPT;MISMATCH:DENY;expression:return formattedMessage.contains("3")`

 More informations on custom expressions in the [JaninoEventEvaluator logback documentation] (http://logback.qos.ch/manual/filters.html#JaninoEventEvaluator)).